fbpx

 Vibe: Putting on the Glitz

-St. Barth’s most popular, the see-and-be-seen Saint-Jean beach, is just as sought after for its glitzy day club, Nikki Beach – with its all-white plush sun beds, chic drapery, and trademark teepees – as it is for its white sand and azure water.
+St. Barth’s popular see-and-be-seen Saint-Jean beach is just as sought after for its glitzy day club, Nikki Beach— with its all-white plush sun beds, chic drapery, and trademark teepees — as it is for its white sand and azure water.
 Everyone who wants to ‘be seen’ parades here at least once during their island stay, making celebrity watching (Beyonce, Leonardo DiCaprio are among those spotted) the perfect pastime.
 Saint-Jean is also a thrilling spot for watching the island’s tiny planes take off and land at the nearby steep-pitched airport.

 Where to Stay: